 Here’s the part most homeowners never hear.
 Painters who cut corners on prep are almost always doing it to win on price.

 Prep is the longest, dirtiest, least fun part of any paint job.
 On a typical two-story home, thorough prep can take two to four days before the first topcoat goes on.
-A painter who wants to underbid a competitor by $2,000 has one easy place to find that money, and it’s not in the paint.
-It’s in the prep.
+A painter who wants to come in as the low bid has one easy place to shave hours off the job, and it’s not the paint.
+It’s the prep.

 This is where the real villain of exterior paint peeling lives.
 Not in the paint aisle.
 In the low bid.